stevenessam/portfolio/README.md

 - Single-page design with smooth scrolling navigation
 - Sections: Hero, About, Skills, Experience, Projects, Education
 - Backend built with Spring Boot and MySQL
 - Frontend built with Angular 17+ and SCSS
-- Projects section connected to a live REST API
+- REST API architecture for communication between frontend and backend
 - Admin panel (JWT protected) for content management (In development)

 ---